About OpenAI and GPT

 OpenAI template

-Using the ASK_OPENAI function
+Using the OpenAI functions

-You can use the ASK_OPENAI function via the Autocomplete in the editor, or via the Actions wizard.
+You can use them via the Autocomplete in the editor,

 Prompt